Fooling God

 Cacti are whizzing by us.
 Brush plants in front of us

 are mowed down by the truck.
-No, were not on a road now.
+No, we’re not on a road now.
 I look over my shoulder and

 see nothing but dark behind us.
 Not the lights of Vegas and not the lights of the ranch,